Dubai British School, Springs 3, Emirates Hills – The Review

 Fifthly, DBS achieves excellent results for its students, with high added value from its inclusive intake.
 We are particularly impressed with Taaleem’s transparency.
 Unlike the majority of Tier 1 schools, DBS publishes its examination results, comprehensively, and in exceptional detail, year-on- year.
 Taaleem recognises that parents need this information to properly benchmark the school’s performance – but also to hold it to account in future years.
 A full breakdown of IGCSE results at DBS can be found here, and A Level/BTEC results here.

 On this note, one feature of the school that stands out is the openness of the school to delivering subject options at Sixth Form according to the needs of children.
 A very broad range of A’levels is offered to students in principle, but in practice the subjects are selected specifically to reflect the demand of any particular cohort in each year.
 German for example can be taught at A level, but there is no demand this year (2017) and so it won’t operate in practice.
 This is a school that does not straitjacket young men and women into a pre-configured curriculum structure, but seeks, as far as possible, to deliver subject options according to the needs, ambitions and potential of each child.
-The provision of BTEC (a technical stream we believe critical to 16 – 18 schooling but regretfully provided by only by an elite number of Dubai schools) is also a stand-out example of a school committed to providing the broadest range of options so that every child’s potential is met in full.
+The provision of BTEC (a technical stream we believe critical to 16 – 18 schooling but regretfully provided by only by a rare number of Dubai’s top schools) is also a stand-out example of a school committed to providing the broadest range of options so that every child’s potential is met in full.
+There are many supposedly Outstanding schools without a technical stream at all.
+However academic children are, this will mean children in these schools being denied subject choice – and necessarily not meeting their fullest potential, ambitions, gifts and needs.

-On our visit (March 2017) we learned that, whilst unconfirmed, the school is considering further expanding technical stream provision to include BTEC study in Sports Science, Information Technology and Design and Technology.
+On our visit we learned that the school has considered further expanding technical stream provision to include BTEC study in Sports Science, Information Technology and Design and Technology.
 This would represent the broadest technical/academic curriculum offer at Sixth Form in the Emirates.
 The intention would be to offer fused and parallel stream BTEC and A Level options.
-As T Levels come on stream in the UK in 2019-20, DBS would be very well placed to lead on the new and prestigious British technical counterpart to A Level education in the Emirates.
+As T Levels begin to come on stream in the UK from 2019 onwards, DBS would be very well placed to lead on the new and prestigious British technical counterpart to A Level education in the Emirates.
+Dubai British School is still considering these options (2019)

 Our only critique, if pushed, is that the site restricts expansion of external facilities and as a result sporting facility provision does not compete with the best of the Tier 1s.
 On this basis, for parents seeking a school with the most extensive sporting facilities, including Olympic grade 50M swimming facilities and the like, DBS would represent a compromise – but equally, ultra-premium grade sporting facilities are not available at this price point and parents should plan for a 20%-30%+ hike in fees to secure these.
 It is also, as above, not a new school – and does not have the landmark architectural flourishes or “bells and whistles” increasingly defining the (very significantly more expensive) ultra-premiums.
 How much these matter is arguable – although invariably the levels of investment made in the ultra-premiums do also come, generally, with exceptional educations for children – the core point of any school and one at the heart of what does matter, and is delivered at the lower price point, at DBS.

-In terms of the “feel” of the school, something inevitably subjective, this is a happy school.
+In terms of the “feel” of the school, something inevitably subjective, Dubai British School is a happy school.
 The attention and praise of children’s work is very obvious, particularly for younger children whose work lights up the corridors – but for all phases within classrooms where the passion of teachers for celebrating each child’s achievements is plain to see.

-In our March 2017 visit, what struck us above all was the quite extraordinary ways in which the school engages with its children.
-A really good example of this we were particularly impressed with is the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
+What strikes us above is was the quite extraordinary ways in which the school engages with its children.
+A really good example of this is in the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
 We have not come across this before and it is indicative of the trust and strength of relationships that underpin school life.

 Parents should note that the former Principal, Mark Ford, who had seen DBS through to its “Very Good” KHDA rating in 2016, has now left.
 Recognising the importance of continuity, the new school Principal has been appointed internally by Taaleem, Brendon Fulton taking over from Mr Ford in June 2016.
 Mr Fulton takes over his new role following his prior appointment as Head of Secondary.
 Mr Fulton, a psychologist by training, studied in the UK at Derby where he also secured a specialist teaching Masters in Education focused on “School Leadership in an International School Context.”
 He brings with him more than two decade’s experience teaching in the UK, his native South Africa, Qatar and the Emirates.
 Our views on the importance of Psychology as a subject option is noted above – and the appointment of Mr Fulton we hope will strengthen further the case for its continuing availability as a core subject option for students.